marxim4/toolwindow-usage-analysis/REPORT.md

 ## 11. Notes on Feedback

-This project includes enhancements made after receiving positive, constructive feedback from JetBrains, specifically:
+Based on constructive feedback from JetBrains, this version includes several refinements that build on the original
+analysis:

-* Adding a formal statistical test to strengthen the conclusions, as a refinement suggested during feedback
+- Adding a statistical validation step to complement the existing results
-* Improving documentation clarity
+- Improving documentation clarity
-* Strengthening the analysis narrative
+- Strengthening the overall analysis narrative